BlackWyvern/HeroBuilder/README.md

 This tool allows players to map out powers, advantages, devices, PVD's, specializations and stats, making build sharing cleaner and easier than ever.

 -- Updated by BlackWyvern
 * **Added Talents:** Should correctly import talents from all external sources.
-Added talent exporting to current export model, that does not interfere with VTWind's current implimentation.
+Added talent exporting to current export model, that ..
+Shouldn't? interfere with VTWind's current implimentation.

 ## Features